Solemark/Typescript/README.md

 Typescript/Javascript Practice

 TS/JS files do not run natively!
-Need a runner like NodeJs or Deno to run these files
+Need a runner like Deno or NodeJs to run these files

 run files with;

-    ts-node name
+    deno run $name
     OR
-    node name
+    ts-node $name
     OR
-    npm start name
+    node $name
     OR
-    deno run name.ts
+    npm start $name
+where $name is the filename

-run tests with;
+run tests with

-    npm test name
+    deno test $name
     OR
-    deno test name.ts
+    npm test $name
-name is optional for tests!
+where $name is the filename. $name is optional!